Pattern Library

 Is this generic FinOps?

-No. FinOps is useful background, but this library is about AI app delivery risk: LLM/API spend, agent behavior, vector usage, workflow ownership, margin exposure, and handoff readiness.
+No. FinOps is useful background, but this library is about AI app delivery risk: LLM/API spend, agent behavior, vector usage, workflow ownership, margin exposure, and feature-level unit economics.

 Why publish any patterns?